 Respectively, a new humanistic culture should be formed, in which a person should be considered as an end in itself of social development.

 Globalization of social, cultural, economic and political processes gave rise to a number of serious problems.
-They were named " global problems of our time»: environmental, demographic, political, etc.
+They received the name " global problems of our time": environmental, demographic, political, etc.

 Globalization of social and cultural processes in the modern world.